SMJajoo/Social-Media-Portfolio/README.md

 # Social-Media-Portfolio
 Welcome to my GitHub Profile  Feel free to check out anything -- some of this stuff is temporary or testing, and mainly kept for my own purposes.
-Some of my i